-- (a) the validity of any law relating to the delimitation of constituencies, or the allotment of seats to such constituencies, made or purporting to be made under article 124, shall not be called in question in any court; - (b) no election to the office of President or to Parliament shall be called in question except by an election petition presented to such authority and in such manner as may be provided for by or under any law made by Parliament. - 126.
+(b) no election to the 1[office of President 2[ ]] or to Parliament shall be called in question except by an election petition presented to such authority and in such manner as may be provided for by or under any law made by Parliament.

+Executive authorities to assist Election Commission 126.
 It shall be the duty of all executive authorities to assist the Election Commission in the discharge of its functions.